 We are a development stage company that has incurred net losses in each quarterly and annual period since inception and that has not yet generated any revenue.
-We expect to incur increasing costs as we continue to devote substantially all of our resources towards the development and anticipated future commercialization of our Nautilus Platform, which includes our end-to-end solution comprised of instruments, consumables, and software analysis.
+We expect to incur increasing costs as we continue to devote substantially all of our resources towards the development and anticipated future commercialization of our Nautilus platform, which includes our end-to-end solution comprised of instruments, consumables, and software analysis.
 We cannot be certain if we will ever generate revenue or if or when we will produce sufficient revenue from operations to support our costs.
 Even if profitability is achieved, we may not be able to sustain profitability.
-We incurred net losses of \$14.5 million and \$33.6 million during the three and nine months ended September 30, 2021, respectively, and net losses of \$4.0 million and \$10.3 million during the three and nine months ended September 30, 2020, respectively.
-As of September 30, 2021, we had an accumulated deficit of \$64.0 million.
-These losses and accumulated deficit were primarily due to the substantial investments we made in the scientific and technological development of our Nautilus Platform.
+We incurred net losses of \$15.8 million and \$8.4 million during the three months ended March 31, 2022 and 2021, respectively.
+As of March 31, 2022, we had an accumulated deficit of \$96.4 million.
+These losses and accumulated deficit were primarily due to the substantial investments we made in the scientific and technological development of our Nautilus platform.
 We expect to incur substantial losses and negative cash flows for the foreseeable future.
 In addition, as a public company, we will incur significant legal, accounting, and other expenses that we did not incur as a private company.
 These increased expenses will make it harder for us to achieve and sustain future profitability.
-We may incur significant losses in the future for a number of reasons, many of which are beyond our control, including the other risks described in this Quarterly Report on Form 10-Q.
+We may incur significant losses in the future for a number of reasons, many of which are beyond our control, including the other risks described in this Quarterly Report on Form 10-O.

-Our business is entirely dependent on the success of our Nautilus Platform, which remains in the development stage and subject to scientific and technical validation.
-If we are unable to develop and commercialize our Nautilus Platform successfully and in a manner that provides currently anticipated functionality and levels of performance, we may never be able to recognize any revenue, and our business, operating results, and financial condition will suffer.
+Our business is entirely dependent on the success of our Nautilus platform, which remains in the development stage and subject to scientific and technical validation.
+If we are unable to develop and commercialize our Nautilus platform successfully and in a manner that provides currently anticipated functionality and levels of performance, we may never be able to recognize any revenue, and our business, operating results, and financial condition will suffer.

-Our future success is entirely dependent on our ability to successfully develop and commercialize our Nautilus Platform, which is based on innovative yet complex and unproven technologies and which is anticipated to be used in demanding scientific research that requires substantial levels of accuracy and precision.
-We are investing substantially all of our management efforts and financial resources in the development and commercialization of our
+Our future success is entirely dependent on our ability to successfully develop and commercialize our Nautilus platform, which is based on innovative yet complex and unproven technologies and which is anticipated to be used in demanding scientific research that requires substantial levels of accuracy and precision.
+We are investing substantially all of our management efforts and financial resources in the development and commercialization of our Nautilus platform.

-Nautilus Platform.
 Additionally, in developing our platform technology, we may rely on co-development partners to assist us in the development of certain component technologies in our platform.
 These partners may not be successful in delivering these component technologies on time, to our specifications, or at all, which could have an adverse impact on our ability to meet our development timelines, and/or our products level of currently anticipated functionality and performance.
-While our goal is to leverage our Nautilus Platform to comprehensively measure the human proteome by the end of 2023, the human proteome is dynamic and far more complex and diverse in structure, composition and number of variants than either the genome or transcriptome.
+While our goal is to leverage our Nautilus platform to comprehensively measure the human proteome, the human proteome is dynamic and far more complex and diverse in structure, composition and number of variants than either the genome or transcriptome.
 If we cannot successfully complete platform development, if we are unable to achieve our goals for mapping the proteome, if our products fail to deliver currently anticipated functionality and levels of performance, if our products are found by a court of law to infringe the intellectual property of another party, or if we are unable to obtain broad scientific and market acceptance of our products and technologies, we may never recognize material revenue and may be unable to continue our operations.